DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 ### OR Operator

 The ["OR Operator"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#conditional-logical-or-operator-) checks if either of two booleans are true.
 We use `||` double pipe separators to denote this function.\
-Do note if both booleans are true the operator will still return true.
+Do note, if both booleans are true the operator will still return true.

 ```csharp
 bool myBool = true || false;